A Large-Scale IPv6-Based Measurement of the Starlink Network: INTRODUCTION

+Furthermore, we utilize the massive dataset of active Starlink user routers to conduct latency measurements and uncover the mechanisms underlying the latency jitter of Starlink.
+Compared to prior work~\cite{izhikevich2024democratizing}, our study covers a broader range of geographic regions and a more diverse set of users.
+Through our analysis, we observe notable disparities in service quality among users within the same region, which could potentially be distinguished using our proposed variance-based classification method.
+Moreover, we observe a clear improvement in Starlink’s latency performance by comparing measurement results at different times and suggest that the ongoing V2 Mini satellite deployment is a potential driver for these gains.

+The main contributions are summarized as follows: { \begin{itemize} \item We develop a probing methodology that achieves near-complete coverage and construct a large-scale dataset comprising approximately \num{5.98} million active IPv6 addresses of Starlink user routers; this work was conducted under the guidance of Prof. Jianping Pan. \item We propose an efficient method to map Starlink’s backbone network using public IPv6 addresses, achieving coverage comparable to prior work while requiring only a limited number of probes. \item We conduct statistical analysis of Starlink users and PoPs in IPv6, investigate the relationship between Starlink PoPs and their served users, and characterize the IPv6 address assignment strategy of Starlink's gateways and PoPs. \item We analyze the latency of Starlink user routers and uncover service unfairness among users within the same region.
+We further conduct follow-up measurements in July 2025 and observe clear performance improvements potentially driven by the ongoing V2 Mini satellite deployment. \end{itemize} }

 To the best of our knowledge, this is currently the largest-scale measurement on the Starlink IPv6 network to date.
 To support and promote future research, we have made the dataset of the Starlink backbone network publicly available at \url{https://ki3.org.cn/\#/starlink-network}.
-Also, the dataset of the active Starlink IPv6 user routers is available at \url{https://ki3.org.cn/\#/datasetCenter} with restrictions.
-We hope that our findings will promote the research on the LEO network.
+In addition, the dataset of active Starlink IPv6 user routers is available at \url{https://ki3.org.cn/\#/datasetCenter} under specific conditions.
+We hope that our work will promote research on LEO satellite networks.